soujanyaporia/MUStARD/README.md

 ![Example instance](images/utterance_example.jpg)

-<p align="center"> Example sarcastic utterance from the dataset along with its context and transcript. </p>
+<p style="text-align: center">Example sarcastic utterance from the dataset along with its context and transcript.</p>

 ## Raw Videos